-- 7. CPCs shall inform the IATTC, by January 1, 2016, which of the mitigation measures they require their vessels to use, as well as the technical specifications for each of those mitigation measures.
+- 7. CPCs shall inform the IATTC, by August 1, 2017, using a form to be developed by the IATTC Secretariat, which of the mitigation measures they require their vessels to use, as well as the technical specifications for each of those mitigation measures.
 Each CPC shall report for subsequent years any changes it has made to its required mitigation measures or technical specifications for those measures. - 8.
-CPCs shall annually provide to the IATTC all available relevant information on interactions with seabirds reported, or collected by observers, including mitigation used, observed and reported species-specific seabird bycatch rates and numbers, to enable the SAC to estimate seabird mortality in all fisheries managed by the IATTC. - 9.
+CPCs shall annually provide to the IATTC, using a form to be developed by the IATTC Secretariat all available relevant information on interactions with seabirds, or collected by observers, including mitigation used, observed species-specific seabird bycatch rates and numbers, to enable the SAC to estimate seabird mortality in all fisheries managed by the IATTC. - 9.
 CPCs are encouraged to establish national programs to place observers aboard longline vessels flying their flags or fishing in their waters, for the purpose of, inter alia, gathering information on the interactions of seabirds with the longline fisheries. - 10.
 CPCs are encouraged to adopt measures aimed at ensuring that seabirds captured alive during longline fishing operations are released alive and in the best condition possible, and that, whenever possible, hooks are removed without jeopardizing the life of the seabird.
 Research into the survival of released seabirds is encouraged. - 11.
-CPCs shall implement the provisions of this resolution that differ from those in Resolution C-11-02 no later than January 1, 2016, and until that date, the provisions of C-11-02 shall remain in effect. - 12.
+CPCs shall implement the provisions of this resolution that differ from those in Resolution C-11-02 no later than August 1, 2017, and until that date, the provisions of C-11-02 shall remain in effect. - 12.
 The effectiveness of this resolution to reduce seabird bycatch in the EPO, including the mitigation measures, the area of application, and the technical specifications adopted pursuant to this resolution, shall be subject to review and possible modification, taking into account the scientific advice from the SAC and the IATTC scientific staff. - 13.
-The SAC will also consider the need to extend this resolution to other fleets operating in the EPO. - 14.
-This resolution replaces IATTC Resolution C-11-02.
+The SAC will also consider the need to extend this resolution to other fleets operating in the EPO.